devsgnr/breadroll/docs/docs/index.md

 - **Fast**: Breadroll is built on Bun.js, the all-in-one Javascript built for speed
 - **File I/O**: With current support for local data sources, **remote sources support coming soon**
-- **Easy-to-use**: Write queries in an easy-to-understand, with filter keyword that read as a sort-of SQL-like keyword
+- **Easy-to-use**: Compose queries using a filter keywords that reads like English and are easy to comprehend.

 !!! warning "Experimental"